 T/Sgt.
 Albert C. McArthur Jr. died on September 10, 1942, at Cabanatuan POW Camp, from dysentery and Noma and was buried in the camp cemetery.
 He was the 1,645 POW to die in the camp, and it was recorded that his possessions consisted of a wallet with pictures in it.
 In March 1943, six months after his death, his wife and parents received word that he was a POW.

-“REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON TEC SGT ALBERT C MCARTHUR JR IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST
+“REPORT JUST RECEIVED FROM THE JAPANESE GOVERNMENT THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR HUSBAND TEC SGT ALBERT C MCARTHUR JR IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST

 “ULIO THE ADJUTANT GENERAL.”